nsrivastava645/chatterstop-social/README.md

 # chatterstop-social
+A social networking platform you can express yourself without being judged, so create and account and get going.
 <h1>1.
 Landing Page</h1>
 You can see the posts and comments on them here but you can not comment or post anything without logging in.
 Select Log in or Sign Up to start using chatterstop.